-Last year, I was doing a lot of background plates for an animation pitch project, Sunsastera and Makoto Shinkai’s (新海誠) work is one of my main reference.
-The background artworks I did are not really that great but some peoples are interest on the workflow and requesting a tutorial for it.
+In 2012, I was involve in an animation project and I am in charge of creating the background plates.
+Anime style background especially the work from Makoto Shinkai's (新海誠) is one of my main inspiration and reference.
+The background artworks I did for the project are not that great but some peoples are interest on the workflow and requesting a tutorial for it.
 So here it is, the Makoto Shinkai style painting tutorial.
-It will not be a step by step tutorial, but I will break down the tutorial into category for easier reading.

-Image above show some of the photo I took with my camera phone.
+Image above show some photos I took with my camera phone.
 These colors already look quite pretty even without adjustment.
 So, spend more time looking at the sky and take more photos for reference.

 To have more "Makoto Shinkai" feel in your artwork, you can actually just reference color from the master himself.
 I will be doing a sunset settings, so I am using the sunset color from Makoto Shinkai's "The Place Promised in Our Early Days".